CloudLabsAI-Azure/hack-in-a-day-challenges/knowledge-navigator-agent (internal-copilot)/challenge-4.md

 ## Success Criteria
 - Citations are enabled in generative AI settings
-- All 12 knowledge sources are configured to provide citations
+- SharePoint knowledge source is configured to provide citations
-- Citations appear in answers from all 4 department topics
+- Citations appear in answers from all department topics
-- Citations show document name and page number (where available)
+- Citations show document name (and page number where available)
 - Citations are clickable/accessible to users
 - Multi-source answers show multiple citations correctly
 - Citation format is clear, concise, and professional
-- Test queries consistently show proper citations
+- Test queries consistently show proper citations from Contoso documents
 - Created a help topic explaining citations to users

 ## Additional Resources